-U.S. savings bonds are essentially debt held by American citizens or legal residents that’s issued by the government for federal funding.
-In exchange for their money upfront, bondholders are promised modest, but guaranteed returns down the road.
-These bonds are protected by the U.S. government, meaning that there’s virtually no possibility of the buyer losing their investment.
+U.S. savings bonds are a type of debt security issued by the federal government.
+The holder of a bond is essentially loaning the money to the government in exchange for modest — but guaranteed — returns down the road.
+These bonds are protected by the U.S. government, meaning that there’s no likelihood of the buyer losing their investment.

 This savings strategy came about during World War II when the government needed help financing its military efforts.
-At the time, Americans could buy bonds for less than face value and the bond would mature over the years until it was worth its face value plus interest.
+Savers could buy bonds at the time for less than face value, and the bond would mature over the years until it was worth its face value plus interest.

 |Series EE||Series I|

 |Purchase price||Face value||Face value|